capprogram/2021bootcamp/explorejupyternotebooks/README.md

 ## Exploring Jupyter Notebooks

-Below are additional instructions to open the `ExploreECO.ipynb` tutorial in JupyterLab if you prefer that:
+Below are additional instructions to open the `ExploreECO.ipynb` tutorial in JupyterLab:

  * go to https://jupyter.org/try
  * click "Try JupyterLab"